-(3) If sustained casing pressure above 100 psi is believed to be caused by shallow gas or other fluid migration, then the operator shall do the following:

-(A) The operator shall first bleed off annular pressure and track pressure and time for the well to build-up pressure back to equilibrium pressure.

-(B) Next, the operator shall sample the fluids building up in the annulus and confirm that the accumulation is not due to migration of storage gas by performing chemical finger printing or other diagnostic tests approved by the division.

-(C) If the diagnostic testing under paragraphs (A) and (B) confirm that the pressure build up is not due to migration of storage gas, the operator shall propose an alarm set point to the Division that is no greater than 100 psi above the equilibrium pressure, unless such pressure would pose a risk to casing integrity.
+- (3) If sustained casing pressure above 100 psi is believed to be caused by shallow gas or other fluid migration, then the operator shall do the following: - (A) The operator shall first bleed off annular pressure and track pressure and time for the well to build-up pressure back to equilibrium pressure. - (B) Next, the operator shall sample the fluids building up in the annulus and confirm that the accumulation is not due to migration of storage gas by performing chemical finger printing or other diagnostic tests approved by the division. - (C) If the diagnostic testing under paragraphs (A) and (B) confirm that the pressure build up is not due to migration of storage gas, the operator shall propose an alarm set point to the Division that is no greater than 100 psi above the equilibrium pressure, unless such pressure would pose a risk to casing integrity.
 The operator's proposal shall at a minimum address the results from the diagnostic testing, the effect of the proposed alarm set point pressure on casing integrity, the likely source of pressure and fluid composition determined from chemical fingerprinting, and a long term monitoring plan.
-The alarm set point shall not be increased until it has been approved by the Division.

-(D) If the equilibrium pressure plus 100 psi would pose a risk to the integrity of the casing, then the operator shall develop and implement a plan to address the situation, subject to the Division's approval.

-(E) If the testing under paragraphs (A) and (B) indicate that the pressure build up is due to migration of storage gas, then the operator shall conduct further testing to determine the pathway of migration and take remedial action as needed in accordance with a plan approved by the Division.

-(e) The operator of an underground gas storage project shall conduct a Neutron Gamma Ray, or equivalent gas detection log approved by the Division, on each gas storage well at least annually to detect gas indications behind casing.
+The alarm set point shall not be increased until it has been approved by the Division. - (D) If the equilibrium pressure plus 100 psi would pose a risk to the integrity of the casing, then the operator shall develop and implement a plan to address the situation, subject to the Division's approval. - (E) If the testing under paragraphs (A) and (B) indicate that the pressure build up is due to migration of storage gas, then the operator shall conduct further testing to determine the pathway of migration and take remedial action as needed in accordance with a plan approved by the Division. - (d) The operator shall continually track all wells that are within the area of review and that are in the same or a deeper zone as the gas storage project and ensure that all such wells that are not plugged and abandoned and that have been inactive for more than two years have cement plugs across all hydrocarbon zones, the base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content, and groundwater that has 3,000 or less milligrams per liter of total dissolved solids content. - (e) The operator of an underground gas storage project shall conduct a Neutron Gamma Ray, or equivalent gas detection log approved by the Division, on each gas storage well at least annually to detect gas indications behind casing.
 The operator shall provide the results to the Division, as well as a year-to-year comparison with the prior results noting any changes in the indicated gas behind the casing.
-If the year-to-year comparison indicates increasing gas accumulations behind casing, then the operator shall submit a detailed remediation plan for the Division's approval.
+If the year-to-year comparison indicates increasing gas accumulations behind casing, then the operator shall submit a detailed remediation plan for the Division's approval. - (f) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
+The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the gas storage wells used in association with the underground gas storage project, and the surrounding area within a 100-foot radius of the wellhead of each of the wells used in an underground gas storage project.